tboom-ai/SIMOH/README.md

 4. Repeat until all desired structural element ID's are localized and filled in.

-5. Click "Start Crack Detection" to load an image of the structural element and initiate crack detection using the trained YOLO model ```assets/best_cracks.pt```.
+5. Click "Start Crack Detection" to load an image of the structural element and start crack detection using the trained YOLO model ```assets/best_cracks.pt```.
 Examples of images are included in the folder ```assets/crack_nocrack_images```.
-If cracks are detected, the bounding box, crack length, widht, and orientation will be logged in ```assets/crack_information.json```.
+If cracks are detected, the bounding box, crack length, crack widht, and orientation will be logged in ```assets/crack_information.json```.

 6. After detection, click "Dashboard" to review the crack data visually.

-A demonstration video of running the Application is added xxxxxxxxxxxxx
+A demonstration video of running the Crack Application is added: [Watch the video](https://youtu.be/J7-leZvpbxo)

 ## Acknowledgements 🤩